Jason Alexander: Early life and education

-Greenspan was born in Newark, New Jersey to a Jewish family, the son of Ruth Minnie (née Simon), a nurse and health care administrator, and Alexander B. Greenspan, an accounting manager.
-Greenspan later borrowed his father’s first name to create his stage name, Jason Alexander.
+Greenspan was born on September 23, 1959, in Newark, New Jersey to a Jewish family, the son of Ruth Minnie (née Simon), a nurse and health care administrator, and Alexander B. Greenspan, an accounting manager.
+Greenspan later borrowed his father's first name to create his stage name, Jason Alexander.

 Alexander grew up in Maplewood and Livingston, New Jersey, and is a 1977 graduate of Livingston High School.
 Interested in magic from an early age, he initially hoped to be a magician, but while attending a magic camp was told that his hands were too small for card magic.
 He became interested in theater, eventually realizing, "Wait a minute—the whole thing's an illusion.
-Nothing up there is real" and that theater was "a magic trick".
+Nothing up there is real" and that theater itself was "a magic trick".
 He then decided to pursue a theater career.

-After high school, he studied theatre at Boston University.
+After high school, he studied theater at Boston University.
 He wanted to pursue classical acting, but a professor redirected him toward comedy after noticing his physique, remarking, "I know your heart and soul are Hamlet, but you will never play Hamlet."
 Alexander left Boston University without a degree after his third year to take a full-time acting job in New York City.
 The university awarded him an honorary degree in 1995.

 Career

-Stage career

-Alexander began his acting career on the New York stage and is an accomplished singer and dancer.
-On Broadway he appeared in Stephen Sondheim's Merrily We Roll Along, Kander & Ebb's The Rink, Neil Simon's Broadway Bound, Accomplice, and Jerome Robbins' Broadway, for which he garnered the 1989 Tony Award for Best Leading Actor in a Musical.
-In 2003, he was cast opposite Martin Short in the Los Angeles production of Mel Brooks's The Producers.
-He appeared with Kelsey Grammer in the 2004 musical adaptation of Charles Dickens's A Christmas Carol, as Jacob Marley.
-He continues to appear in live stage shows, including Barbra Streisand's memorable birthday party for Sondheim at the Hollywood Bowl, where he performed selections from Sweeney Todd: The Demon Barber of Fleet Street with Angela Lansbury.
-He was the artistic director of Reprise Theatre Company in Los Angeles, where he previously directed Sunday in the Park with George, and directed its 2007 revival of Damn Yankees.
-In 2015, he replaced Larry David as the lead in David's Broadway play Fish in the Dark.
-He co-starred opposite Sherie Rene Scott in the September 2017 world premiere of John Patrick Shanley's The Portuguese Kid at the Manhattan Theatre Club.